giovannibenussi/css-guideline/readme.md

 # Doctrine
 - Never use _id selectors_
-- Never include _margin_ related rules inside a component definition
+- Never include position related rules inside a component definition (margin, position, etc), because they will make your component not reusable

 # Rule Declaration Anatomy